Creating SigNoz Alerts with Terraform

 Define the target alert as a Terraform resource as explained in the previous section, and relate it to the resource on remote.

-Specify the id of the target alert to the id field:
+Specify the id of the target alert in the id field:

 import {